Filipe-Granha/weekend_03/weekend_hw_cinema.md

   B - and see which customers are coming to see one film.

 ### Basic extensions:
-  - Buying tickets should decrease the funds of the customer by the price
-  - Check how many tickets were bought by a customer
-  - Check how many customers are going to watch a certain film
+  C - Buying tickets should decrease the funds of the customer by the price D - Check how many tickets were bought by a customer E - Check how many customers are going to watch a certain film

 ### Advanced extensions:
   - Create a screenings table that lets us know what time films are showing